Contributors ante up money for dissident

 “The United States and the Western nations, due to their economic problems … they’re shy to speak out for those base values and that’s a big, big mistake,” Ai said.

-The artist was detained in April on allegations of tax evasion.
+The artist was detained on allegations of tax evasion.
 However, his family and human rights advocates believe that the real reason for his imprisonment is his criticism of the Chinese government.
-Ai was released on bail in June because of his good attitude and medical concerns, according to state-run news agency Xinhua.
+Ai was released on bail in June for his good attitude and medical concerns, according to state-run news agency Xinhua.

 Local authorities held a closed hearing in July on the tax evasion allegations, despite demands for an open hearing from Ai and the company’s lawyers.
 According to the artist, authorities also declined their demand to publish the accounting records and other evidence that lead to the tax evasion charge.